GladysAssistant/v4-website/docs/installation/2_docker.md

 curl -sSL https://get.docker.com | sh
 ```

-Then, you need to add your linux user to the Docker group.
+Once Docker is installed, add your linux user to the Docker group.
 If you are on a Raspberry Pi, you can run this command to add the "pi" user to the "docker"group:

 ```
 sudo usermod -aG docker pi
 ```

-Then exit your SSH session, and login again so the change takes effect.
+Exit your SSH session, and login again in order for the changes to takes effect.

-To verify that Docker is working fine, you can do:
+To verify that Docker is working as expected, type:

 ```
 docker ps